Proelium. Contentio. Conatum. Conflictus. (Latin)

 Here, it seemed as though time no longer held any meaning.
 Often, he would find himself at the tail-end of a remarkable amount of thought that he would trace back with perfect recollect, realizing that the level of human time it would take for an individual to think the same amount was… beyond incalculable.
 Not only that, but his memory too: few humans if any possessed memory like that, he knew.

-Internally, he had no sense of time.
+Internally, he possessed no metric of time.
 It made sense to say he had always known the things he thought.
 It also made sense to say it had taken him a day, a week, or countless years to think any one thing.

 None of this bothered him.
-He found all of it interesting and significant considering its relevance to this universe and state he found himself in.
-Existing naturally made him curious about the nature of his existence.
+He found all of it interesting and significant considering its relevance to this universe and the state he found himself in.
+He was naturally curious about the nature of his existence.

 His curiosity aside, he found the blackness wholly pleasant and would usually lose himself in contemplation until sleep would overtake him.

 He awoke, floating once more in empty space.
 There was no light so he could not perceive his body or anything else in any direction.
 He could feel his body, but the absence of air and all stimuli caused him to “feel” things that weren’t there and have a distorted sense of his limbs.
-There was no sound, so his ears “heard” things.
-Eventually, his eyes began “seeing” things.
+There was no sound, but in that petrifying silence, his ears “heard” things.
+Echoes of voices that seemed familiar and alien all at once.
+Eventually, his eyes too began “seeing” things.

 All of this he was well-adjusted to.
 He let his mind paint his senses in an endless mirage that morphed constantly between scenes that were never completely familiar and never entirely new.
 Absorbed completely in this world of his own making, he was ever encased in dream and never confident of his reality.